Steve Wilson Fellowship

 One of Steve Wilson’s books provides an organized, lengthy list of the emerging fields of art, science, technology, and society.
 One can well understand what Steve did for my spirit when he recognized that Generative Systems was my attempt at dealing with an ever more rapid acceleration of technology.
 Speed was changing our perception of the very nature of Time.
 Thus Steve had listed me alone under the group labeled TIME.
 Steve was a highly creative person, open to new paradigms and eager to share his knowledge and wit.

 It would not be long before Steve Wilson would come to the rescue of our one major art, science, technology source, Leonardo.
 Leonardo was in trouble when Maxwell, Leonardo’s financial backer, met an unusual death by disappearing off a yacht into the ocean.
 What would happen to Leonardo?
 It was Steve Wilson, who managed to move Leonardo, that most essential journal, to San Francisco.
 With this action, he had become a hero to me.
 Leonardo was the only art journal that interested me.
 Although I was primarily an artist, it was science that provided me with some vision of where we were evolving as humans.
 As I followed Steve Wilson’s work, it became apparent that he would do something important with his creative art works, teaching, and writings.
 In the process, Steve, in this robotic era, showed by example what it is to be human in this rapidly accelerating technological era.
 Steve Wilson deserves our thanks for saving the pioneer journal of art, science, and technology—Leonardo.
 I only wish that he had many more years in that little house on the San Francisco hill.

-It is my great honor to recommend a grant in Steve Wilson’s name for the 2017 Scientific Delirium Madness Art/Science Djerassi Resident Artists Program.
-It is a grant that I hope will do justice to his belief that artists and scientists working together will enrich the creativity in each field.
+It is my great honor to recommend a fellowship in Steve Wilson’s name for the 2017 Scientific Delirium Madness Art/Science Djerassi Resident Artists Program.
+It is a fellowship that I hope will do justice to his belief that artists and scientists working together will enrich the creativity in each field.
 Thank you, Roger Malina, for suggesting this appropriate program.